davepet1234/edk2-scripts/README.md

    buildovmf.sh      Build the OVMF Package
 ```

-You can then get help on any script using the '-h' switch, e.g.
+You can then get help on any script using the `-h` switch, e.g.

 ```
 $ buildapp.sh -h